 Michael Mower is the executive director and chief flight instructor for Southern Utah University's aviation program.
 Mower brings his years of service in the United States Air Force to the classroom, enriching discussions and interactions with current students.

-In 2013, Mower started SUU’s aviation program with a small staff and 30 students.
-Under his leadership, the program has more than tripled in size with 75 instructors and 285 students.
-He has a skilled and diverse team that is able to offer instruction on aircraft safety, maintenance, fixed wing and rotor wing.
-With the recent growth, the aviation program has made Cedar City Regional Airport the second busiest airport in the state of Utah.
-The Iron County Sheriff’s Air Operation Division heavily relies on SUU’s pilots and instructors to assist in aerial surveillance, pursuit, drug interdiction, and search and rescue efforts.
-This service is provided free of charge to the citizens of Iron County and the surrounding municipalities.
+In 2013, Mower started SUU's aviation program with a small staff and 30 students.
+Under his leadership, the program has grown to 75 instructors and 600 students.
+He has a skilled and diverse team that can offer instruction on aircraft safety, maintenance, fixed-wing, and rotor wing.
+With the recent growth, the aviation program has made Cedar City Regional Airport the second busiest airport in Utah.
+The Iron County Sheriff's Air Operation Division heavily relies on SUU's pilots and instructors to assist in aerial surveillance, pursuit, drug interdiction, and search and rescue efforts.

 As a veteran, Mower understands the needs of his student veterans and advocates on their behalf.
-As an active lobbyist for veterans rights in Washington D.C., Mower understand the value in developing mutually beneficial relationships with key representatives and senators.
-Mower earned his commercial pilot’s license in 2012 and his flight instructor license in 2014.
+As an active lobbyist for veterans' rights in Washington D.C., Mower understands the value of developing mutually beneficial relationships and assembled a team of key senators and representatives.
+The team that Mower has assembled has successfully defended veteran's educational benefits for almost a decade and has two pieces of legislation signed into law by the President of the United States.

 Industry Expertise (5)